Jovita Fuentes: Later years

 Due to her merits and contributions in her field, she was dubbed as The First Lady of Philippine Music and in 1976 she earned the title of becoming the first female national artist in music.

-Death
+Death and legacy

 On August 7, 1978, two years after she received the recognition, she died at the age of 83.
+According to the National Commission for Culture and the Arts, her performance was praised to be the "most sublime" interpretation on her part.
+Her life story was documented in a book by Lilia H. Chung titled, "Jovita Fuentes: A Lifetime of Music (1978)", which was later translated to Filipino by Virgilio S. Almario.